bloch-elkouby-lab/website/presentations/index.md

 ## Conference presentations

-_Upcoming_: **Bloch-Elkouby, S.**, Gomes de Siqueira, A., Johnson, B., Jones, A, Chen, J., Lok, B., &amp; Galynker, I. The impact of patients’ race and clinicians’ implicit racial biases on the alliance and clinical judgment with high-risk patients: a cutting edge virtual human interactions study.
+**Bloch-Elkouby, S.**, Gomes de Siqueira, A., Johnson, B., Jones, A, Chen, J., Lok, B., &amp; Galynker, I. The impact of patients’ race and clinicians’ implicit racial biases on the alliance and clinical judgment with high-risk patients: a cutting edge virtual human interactions study.
 In S. Eberhardt (chair) _Preventing Setbacks: Using AI and LLMs to Address Negative Developments in Mental Health Care_.
-Paper in a panel to be presented at the upcoming SPR conference in Krakow, Poland.
+Paper in a panel presented at the upcoming SPR conference in Krakow, Poland.

-_Upcoming_: Discussant in Structured Discussion: What’s Tricky about Transforming Training?
+Discussant in Structured Discussion: What’s Tricky about Transforming Training?
 A Discussion on Training Providers.
-To be presented at the upcoming SPR conference in Krakow, Poland.
+Presented at the upcoming SPR conference in Krakow, Poland.

 **Bloch-Elkouby, S.**, Yao, H., Johnson, B., <ins>Schock, B., Wei, J. W., Prekas, S., Eid, T.</ins> , Lok, B., &amp; Galynker, I. (2024, November 18).
 AI- driven virtual patients: a cutting-edge tool to investigate the impact of implicit racial biases on clinical judgment and clinical process with high-risk patients.
 Oral presentation paper presented at the 2024 meeting of the International Association for Suicide Prevention Pan-American Conference.
 Minneapolis, Minnesota.